kxdang/kiendang.me/content/blog/001-Amsterdam/index.md

 My first experience outside of Canada and we planned a lot in Amsterdam.
 Many have told us its a good 2-3 day trip but since this was going to be our very first trip to Europe, we decided to relax and enjoy our time there.

-A very walk-able city, we stayed in an Airbnb at the west location of Amsterdam.
+A very walkable city, we stayed in an Airbnb at the west location of Amsterdam.

 We had planned many events during our stay and had a list that we wanted to do each day.
 These included visiting: